CtrlK

 Specificity

-Lists multiple specific concrete actions: 'automatic retries, exponential backoff, timeouts, and fault-tolerant decorators' — these are all distinct, concrete capabilities.
+Lists multiple concrete actions — 'automatic retries, exponential backoff, timeouts, and fault-tolerant decorators' — covering the domain comprehensively, matching the score-5 anchor's multiple-specific-actions pattern.

 Completeness